Skip to content

 abra app config <traefik-domain>

 Every app you deploy will have one of these .env files, which contains variables which will be injected into app configurations when deployed.
-Variables starting with # are optional, others are required.
+These files exist at relevantly named path:

-Now it is time to deploy:
+3. Now it is time to deploy your app:

 abra app deploy <traefik-domain>